NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

 Create the maximally lit mosaic for each of these and overlay them in ``stereo_gui``.
 Inspect them carefully.
 Choose the set which does not sacrifice coverage and has a small amount of misregistration.
-Some images from a larger set can also be added to a smaller one, after manual inspection, to increase the coverage.
+Some images with a larger registration error could be added after careful inspection, to increase the coverage.

 When registration fails
 ^^^^^^^^^^^^^^^^^^^^^^^